laninsky/project_logs/eDNA/README.md

 qiime tools export \
   --input-path narrow-single-end/demux-summary.qzv \
   --output-path narrow-single-end/demux-summary-figures

+qiime tools export \
+  --input-path paired-end-sequences/demux-summary.qzv \
+  --output-path paired-end-sequences/demux-summary-figures

 # We then download it to our computer so we can look
 # at the outputs (remember scp commands have to run
-# from your computer i.e. push/pull from there)
+# from your computer i.e. push/pull from there - need
+# to have the broad-single-end, narrow-single-end and
+# paired-end-sequences folders set up before downloading
-scp -r mahuika:/nesi/nobackup/uoo02423/eDNA/broad-single-end/demux-summary-figures ./broad-single-end scp -r mahuika:/nesi/nobackup/uoo02423/eDNA/narrow-single-end/demux-summary-figures ./narrow-single-end
+scp -r mahuika:/nesi/nobackup/uoo02423/eDNA/broad-single-end/demux-summary-figures ./broad-single-end scp -r mahuika:/nesi/nobackup/uoo02423/eDNA/narrow-single-end/demux-summary-figures ./narrow-single-end scp -r mahuika:/nesi/nobackup/uoo02423/eDNA/paired-end-sequences/demux-summary-figures ./paired-end-sequences

 # After checking them out we keep going on our analyses
 qiime dada2 denoise-paired \